luketlancaster/tictactoe/README.md

 `cd` into your new project directory (it was created for you with git clone)

 You now have a local copy of your Git repo.
 Use your usual commands to interact with it (i.e. `git commit`, `git add`, `git push`, etc.

+To add collaborators (needed if you want a partner pushing up to your repo) go to settings, collaborators, and add them with their GitHub username.